Who is at Fault if a Car Hit Me While I Was Turning Left in Milwaukee, Wisconsin?

 Posted on behalf of Jeff Pitman on December 6, 2019 in Car Accidents

-Most of the time, the driver turning left is liable for the damages.
-However, there are exceptions when another driver could share some or all of the blame.
+Most of the time, the driver turning left is liable for damages.
+However, there are exceptions when another driver could share some or all the blame.

-Were you injured in a left-turn crash?
+Did a car hit you while you were turning left?
 If so, you may be eligible to seek significant compensation for your medical bills and other losses.

 PKSD has a history of proven results, and we are dedicated to helping injured victims.
 Contact our firm today to discuss your situation.
-You can learn if you may have legal options at no cost to you.
+Our Milwaukee car accident lawyers can determine if you may have legal options at no upfront cost to you.
 There are also no upfront costs if we represent you, and we only get paid if we win.

 Other reasons that a left-turn car crash may happen is because of drivers: